 - Barks consistently

-- Is of a threat to the landlord or other tenants
+- Is a threat to the landlord or other tenants

 Punishment for Misrepresenting an Assistance Animal in Canada

-However, under the Ontario Human Rights Act, a person who misrepresents a service animal can face a fine of upwards to $5000.
-It is unclear as to if such a similar penalty exists for those who misrepresent other assistance animals.
+Under the Ontario Human Rights Code, a person who misrepresents a service animal can face a fine of upwards to $5,000.

 2 Important Facts You Need to Know